-Questions for CCTld Registries
+Questions for ccTLD Registries

 1) Please provide/point to your purpose statement for collecting, accessing and displaying WHOIS Data.

-2 Please indicate which WHOIS fields are available without a gate (i.e. thin data) and which fields require additional processes/authentication to access them.
+2 Please indicate which WHOIS fields are available without a gate and which fields require additional processes/authentication to access them.

-3) If authentication is required to access thick WHOIS data, please describe the authentication process.
+3) If authentication is required to access WHOIS data, please describe the authentication process.
 Also please describe the permitted purposes for accessing this data (i.e. who is able to access the data and who is not)

-4) Will your WHOIS policies and data access processes changes with the GDPR?
+4) Will your WHOIS policies and data access processes change with the GDPR?
 If so how?

 5) Has your registry been challenged in court due to collecting or displaying WHOIS data?
-If yes, what result?
+If yes, what was the result?

 6) What is the process for a domain dispute in terms of reveal of the registrant to the UDRP provider?
 Or ADR if applicable.